maxnyla/muffin-tastic/README.md

 ## Introduction <a name="introduction"></a>

-This site has been built as the Milestone Project number 3 for my Code Institute software development diploma.
+The Muffin-Tastic site has been built as the Milestone Project number 3 for my Code Institute software development diploma.

 One of the main goals of this project is to create a full stack site which displays the CRUD principles: Create, Read, Update and Delete.
 Users need to be able to not only view the data displayed on the website, but also be able to have interactions with the site,